EnthusiastiCon/enthusiasticon.github.io/index.md

 ## The plan

 EnthusiastiCon will be held on **March 31 and April 1, 2018** in Berlin.
-Saturday will be a day full of talks.
+Saturday will be a day full of talks at ThoughtWorks.
-For Sunday we're discussing an open space for sharing and collaboration.
+For Sunday we're discussing an open space for sharing and collaboration at Co.up.
+Find more information on the venues [here](/venue).

 ## Who Can Attend